 Everyone was corralled according to qualifying times, so the large group moved smoothly.
 I set off at what felt like an easy pace.
 The early miles were downhill, and I had been warned to hold back.
 When I checked my pace and saw mid-eight, I wasn’t sure if I should worry.
 I felt like it would take more of an effort to slow myself down than to go with the flow.
 I would run by feel, and I certainly wasn’t pushing.

 I had a new, larger handheld bottle with shot bloks and a sunscreen stick tucked into the pouch for quick access.
-I felt a burn in my biceps and kept switching it back and forth between hands.
+My biceps burned, so I kept switching it back and forth between hands.
 I felt each extra ounce.
 Shame on me for not trying it out before race day.

 While I was still surrounded by runners, brightly-colored bobbing heads stretched out as far as my eye could see.
 I knocked off a couple more mid-eightish miles and started to think that the sub-4 hour finish was still a possibility.
 From time to time, male runners stepped off the course and turned their backs.
 The song “Whip It” popped into my head.
 Hydration tables were set up on the right side of the course and then the left, so the runners never had to move too far to reach them.
 I drank some Gatorade.

-After four miles, I felt tightness in my injured calf.
+After four miles, my injured calf tightened up.
 I hoped it was just a reaction to the cold weather and would work itself out.
-Five miles in, I felt pain, and decided to walk up the next hill.
+Five miles in, tightness turned to pain, and I decided to walk up the next hill.
 When I started running again, the pain returned.
 My body was warm by now, and I tossed the garbage bag top.
 By mile six, the pain had intensified to the point that I knew I had to walk.

 The next four miles went by fairly quickly as I was able to hold about a twelve-minute mile pace.
 Still, it was hard not to get discouraged as hordes of healthy runners flew by.
 Even though the weather was bad, the course was still lined with spectators who cheered, waved signs, and passed out water and food.
 There is no need to carry water at Boston.